ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 could be expressed as a batched matrix multiply, where each problem in the batch is 1 by $N$ times 1 by $N$ (where $N$ is the number of elements in each vector).
-However, this approach has three issues.
+However, this approach has four issues.

 1. The authors' experience is that special cases of more general BLAS functions